zn-a/NetSec/A6/README.md

 pdflatex -output-directory=report report/report.tex
 ```

-The output will be saved as: `report/report.pdf` and the figures are stored in `report/figures`.
+The output will be saved as: `report/report.pdf` and the figures used are stored in `report/figures`.